Just a moment...

 Press 'Enter' after typing page number.

-Issues: (i) Whether tyres, tubes and flaps tied with plastic straps constitute pre-packaged commodities under the Legal Metrology Act, 2009 and consequently attract valuation under Section 4A of the Central Excise Act, 1944? (ii) Whether the extended period under Section 11A(4) of the Central Excise Act, 1944 is invocable? (iii) Whether penalty under Section 11AC and interest under Section 11AA are sustainable?
+Issues: (i) Whether tyres, tubes and flaps tied with plastic straps constitute "pre-packaged commodities" under the Legal Metrology Act, 2009 and consequently attract valuation under Section 4A of the Central Excise Act, 1944; (ii) whether extended period under Section 11A(4) is invocable; (iii) whether penalty under Section 11AC is sustainable.

-Issue (i): Whether tyres, tubes and flaps tied with plastic straps constitute pre-packaged commodities under the Legal Metrology Act, 2009 and consequently attract valuation under Section 4A of the Central Excise Act, 1944?
+Issue (i): Whether tyres, tubes and flaps tied with plastic straps constitute "pre-packaged commodities" under the Legal Metrology Act, 2009 and consequently attract valuation under Section 4A of the Central Excise Act, 1944.

-Issue (ii): Whether the extended period under Section 11A(4) of the Central Excise Act, 1944 is invocable?
+Issue (ii): Whether extended period under Section 11A(4) is invocable.

-Issue (iii): Whether penalty under Section 11AC and interest under Section 11AA are sustainable?
+Issue (iii): Whether penalty under Section 11AC is sustainable.